wymsee/cordova-HTTP/README.md

     });

 ### post<a name="post"></a>
 Execute a POST request.
-Takes a URL, parameters, and headers.
+Takes a URL, parameters, headers, and optional timeoutInterval (default is 60 sec).

 #### success
 The success function receives a response object with 2 properties: status and data.
 Status is the HTTP response code and data is the response from the server as a string.
 Here's a quick example: